lutts/emacs/README.md

 # start multi emacs instance under server mode #
-Because I used server mode in .emacs, so you can only start one instance.
-To startup multi instance, use `useradd` to create a user (e.g., emacs1), copy this project to that user, change environment variables, etc., then useing the following command to start a second emacs instance
+Because I used server mode in .emacs, so only one instance can be started.
+To start multi instance, use `useradd` to create a user (e.g., emacs1), clone this project to that user, change environment variables, etc., then using the following command to start a second emacs instance

 ```
 ssh -i /home/lutts/.ssh/lutts -Y emacs1@127.0.0.1 "emacs -mm"